 Kick the Bag Habit

 If you have not already converted to reusable bags for grocery marketing and shopping, there is no time like the present.
 Then the next time you are asked the question, “paper or plastic?”
 You can proudly say, “Neither” and whip out your reusable bags.

 Tackle an energy or water efficiency project or two.
 Install a programmable thermostat (or learn to use the one you have) then set it at 68°F in the winter and 78°F in summer.
 Seal air leaks in your home yourself or ask someone else to help you do it.
 Save water and money by installing a low-flow showerhead in every shower in your home.

 You Can Compost

 Go outside your comfort zone and start composting.
 With a small investment and a few minutes a day you will be astonished at how much waste is diverted from your garbage disposal and trash can.
-There are many rewards: you can reduce waste, water, and energy, nurture your garden (or someone else’s), learn new things, and feel a sense of accomplishment for taking positive action.
-Even the squeamish, like me, can compost.
+There are many rewards.
+You can reduce waste, water, and energy, nurture your garden (or someone else’s), learn new things, and feel a sense of accomplishment for taking positive action.
+Even squeamish people, like me, can compost.

 What’s Fair is Fair

 Use your buying power to promote equality in trade and safeguard the environment.
 Make a choice to switch one or more items you normally buy to a brand that carries the Fair Trade label.

 You know walking is good for the environment and good for you so as the saying goes “just do it.”
 If you are not used to walking much then set an interim goal of say 3,000 steps a day and work up to 10,000 or more.
 An inexpensive pedometer will help you keep track of your steps.